calccrypto/OpenPGP/README.txt

     There are also serveral untested functions, having never encountered real versions of those packets/subpackets.

-    Data is encrypted and decrypted without compression, since compression/decompression algorithms were not implemented.
-    This program most likely cannot return "correctly" using data from programs that compress their encrypted data, such as Bouncy Castle and GPG.
-Although the data will be correctly decrypted, it will not be decompressed.
+    Although data is properly encrypted and decrypted, data from other PGP sources such as Bouncy Castle and GPG will most likely not be able to decrypt "properly" since most PGP implementations compress the data before encrypting, but not this one (yet).

-    If, for some reason, the program cannot operate on some data properly, the entire program will crash through the exit function.
+    If for some reason the program cannot operate on some data properly, the entire program will crash through the exit function.